Skip to contents

 data.table objects

 The features and feature groups can be obtained as data.table with the MassSpecEngine$get_features() and MassSpecEngine$get_groups() methods.
-The methods also allow to look for specific features/feature groups using mass, mass-to-charge ratio, retention time and drift time targets, as show below for a small set of compound targets where mass and retention time expected value are known.
+The methods also allow to look for specific features/feature groups using mass, mass-to-charge ratio, retention time and drift time targets, as show below for a small set of compound targets where mass and retention time expected values are known.
 Note that drift time is only applicable for MS data with ion mobility separation.

 db